bbe2/portfolio/README.md

 - Email outcomes and then aggregate all media into a central repository.
 - Harness substrate for bespoke AI.agent development enabling -- students to pose intricate curriculum-related queries for precise answers.
-- My dedication is to further accessibility and generate sustainable learning paradigms.
+- My work centers on furthering accessibility and recall mnemonics.
 ```

 ## Fall 2023